Sharing relevant stories and articles is a great way to grow your network and connect with your customers on social media.

 Sharing your content

 Now you’re ready to go.
-Double click on any news headline in your RSS reader to open up the story in a separate window on your browser.
-Cut and paste the article link (the url from this new window) into the update box on your chosen social media account.
+Double click on any headline in your RSS reader to open up the content (which can be text or video) in a separate window on your browser.
+Cut and paste the link (the url from this new window) into the update box on your chosen social media account.
 Add a comment to show your audience why you think it’s of interest.
-Don’t forget to credit the original source by using their Twitter handle (eg @Techcrunch), or relevant social network profile.
+If you like, you can credit the author by adding their Twitter handle (eg @JemimaG), or relevant social media profile.